W.T. Sampson Elementary/High School

 W.T.
 Sampson Elementary/High School is a K-12 school in Guantanamo Bay Naval Base, Cuba.
-In 2010 the school had 331 students in two campuses that are 2 mi apart.
-As of 2010, 227 (Sure Start-6th Grade) are in the elementary campus, and 104 (7-12) are on the secondary school campus.
+In 2010 the school had 212 students in two campuses that are 2 mi apart.
+As of 2021, all students (K-12) are on the newly constructed campus.

 It is operated by the Department of Defense Education Activity of the United States Department of Defense.
-W.T.S. is the oldest DoDDS school.
+W.T.S. is the oldest DoDEA school.

-As of 2010 currently enrolled in W.T.
-Sampson High School are 167 students.
+As of 2021 currently enrolled in W.T.
+Sampson High School are 212 students.
 Students are the children of military and civilian families stationed at Naval Station Guantanamo Bay, Cuba.
 The school is accredited by the North Central Association of Schools and Colleges (NCA) and has held accreditation since 1931.

 History

 It is the oldest continually operating Department of Defense school.
 It opened in 1931, operated by the United States Navy.
 At the time, the sole staff member was Guantanamo Bay's Protestant chaplain, and the school facility was the chaplain's office.
 By 1932 the school had over 30 students.
 When a faculty was assembled, it taught elementary school on mornings and high schools in afternoons.

 In 1941 the high school moved to a building on Chapel Hill.

 A new W. T. Sampson School was officially dedicated on October 25, 1956.
-Named after Admiral W. T. Sampson, USN, a Spanish–American War naval hero who headed the U.S. Fleet that operated in the water surrounding Cuba.
+Named after Admiral W. T. Sampson, USN, who during the Spanish–American War headed the U.S. Fleet that operated in the water surrounding Cuba.

 During the Cuban Missile Crisis students were evacuated to the mainland United States.

 In 1976 the school was incorporated into the United States Department of Defense Education Activity and was no longer directly operated by the Navy.
 In 1985 the high school moved to its current location.

 In 2016, NAVFAC awarded a project to demolish the existing W.T.
-Sampson school buildings and replace with a multi-story elementary-middle-high school building that is expected to be finished by November 2018.
+Sampson school buildings and replace them with a multi-story elementary/middle/high school building that is expected to be finished by November 2018.
 The price per student would be $250,000, while a typical public school in Miami-Dade County, Florida would have a price of $30,000 per student.
 Carol Rosenberg of the Miami Herald characterized the new Sampson as "one of the world’s priciest schools".
 The company that built the school was Munilla Construction Management LLC, a Cuban American concern based in Miami.

+This new school was completed and opened to students in Spring of 2021 and is the current location of both the Elementary and High School.